 Relax and Revise academy support

 Not all students want to go down the traditional route of staying with a host family and sometimes their guardian is not available to host them for all half terms.
 Others want to spend holidays with their friends and host families cannot always accommodate large numbers.
-With this in mind, ee orld uardians has teamed up with our partners such like regent UP, SBC summer school to create the unique Easter course tailored to the international students.
+With this in mind, See World Guardians has teamed up with our partners such like regent UP, SBC summer school to create the unique Easter course tailored to the international students.

-Online /off line one to one Tuition support during half term and aster holiday
+Online /off line one to one Tuition support during half term and Easter holiday

 Personalised study revision plan tutors supervise revision each day and students will leave having complied a revision and homework project file to take back to school , we also provide online tutor to help students’ weakness subject to catch up.